 For more information (and a video) on how to cut up a mango, check out the National Mango Board site.

-More Healthy Ingredients
+More About Healthy Smoothie Ingredients

 Another addition to this smoothie is chia seed.
 Chia was eaten by the ancient Aztec Indians for strength.
 Chia is a source of omega fatty acids and dietary fiber, plus calcium, iron, potassium and protein.
 The brand I buy is Navitas Naturals.
 Maker of high quality products, their chia is organic, non-GMO, raw, gluten-free, and vegan.
 Check out their other fantastic products too.
 Lots of healthy things to add to your smoothies, and overall, your diet.
 Superfoods!

 Once your mango is cubed, get out your blender or Vitamix, ready your spinach, almond milk and chia seeds and get ready for a great smoothie!